leverh/react-bookhub-app/README.md

 ![WebAim color contrast check image for a background color of #F2E6D3 and text color of #333333](./src/assets/Screenshot%202023-10-08%20at%2012-42-54%20WebAIM%20Contrast%20Checker.png)

+### Typography

+I chose Montserrat as the primary typeface.

+#### Why Montserrat?

+1. Originating from the old posters and signs, it is contemporary but with traditional type principles.
+2. Montserrat is a sans-serif typeface, which is known for its clean and uncluttered appearance.
+This makes it adaptable to a wide range of contexts on othe platform, from headers to body text.
+3. The font's balanced spacing and well-crafted curves make it easy on the eyes, ensuring that the users have a comfortable reading experience.
+4. While Montserrat is minimalist in design, it carries a unique personality with its subtle quirks and nuances.
+This helps set a distinct, recognizable tone for BookHub.
+5. Montserrat comes in a variety of weights, from thin to black, providing me with the flexibility to use it in diverse settings and ensuring both visual hierarchy and emphasis where needed.

 ### User Experience Flowchart